steveLeVesconte/dotnet48-to-dotnet9-mvc/docs/developer-notes/phase1-observations-extended.md

 Shopping Cart Page

-Checkout button is enabled even after all items have been removed.
+- Checkout button is enabled even after all items have been removed.

 Address and Payment Page

-It is possible to complete the checkout process with zero items
+- It is possible to complete the checkout process with zero items.

 Home Page: